denisboboi492/CAPL-CANoe-Python/README.md

-# CAPL-CANoe
+# CAPL-CANoe-Python
-Repository for CAPL programming language.
+Repository for CAPL programming language and Python programming language.
 Check out some of the cool projects I'm currently working on.